-In 1840 Bishop Pompallier purchased a schooner and renamed her the Sancta Maria.
+It was in 1840 that Bishop Pompallier purchased a schooner and renamed her the Sancta Maria.
 This ship enabled Pompallier to transport the faith the length and breadth of Aotearoa and beyond.
 Through the vessel of our College, New Zealand will continue to receive the Good News which the true Sancta Maria, our Holy Mother, brings to us.

-The College's name commemorates the historic The arrival and work of Bishop Pompallier.
-There is a comparison between the vessel Sancta Maria being used to spread the Word and our College being a vessel for furthering the faith and education of young people in our area.
+The College's name commemorates the historic arrival and work of Bishop Pompallier.
+There is a comparison between the vessel Sancta Maria being used to spread the Word and our College being a vessel for furthering the faith and education of young people in our care.